 Student Centers Policies

-The policies and procedures listed below are intended to facilitate the fair allocation and efficient use of facilities within the Student Centers and provide for the uniform and consistent administration of facility usage.
+The policies and procedures listed below are intended to facilitate the fair allocation and efficient use of facilities within the Student Centers and provide uniform and consistent administration of facility usage.

 Hours of operation are based on standard hours during the academic term.
 Hours may be subject to change based on event schedules.
 Facilities can be opened beyond the set time for events, but an hourly fee may be incurred.